-I hereby establish an American Funds Traditional IRA, appoint Capital Bank and Trust CompanySM (CB&T) as Custodian and acknowledge that I have received, read and agree to the terms set forth in the American Funds Custodial Agreement.
-I acknowledge that I have read the current prospectus(es) of the funds selected in the investment instructions section.
+I hereby establish an American Funds Traditional/Roth IRA to accept my inherited plan assets; appoint Capital Bank and Trust Company (CB&T) as Custodian; and acknowledge that I have received, read and agree to the terms set forth in the Traditional or Roth IRA Custodial Agreement.
+I acknowledge that I have read and agree to the terms of the current prospectus(es) of the fund(s) selected and consent to the \$10 setup fee for each account and the annual custodial fee (currently \$10 for each account).
 I understand that I and all shareholders at my address will receive one copy of fund documents (such as annual reports and proxy statements) unless I opt out by calling (800) 421-4225.
-I consent to the \$10 setup fee and the annual custodial fee (currently \$10).
-I agree to the conditions of the website exchange and telephone exchange/redemption authorization unless I have checked the boxes in Section 4.
+I understand that dividends and capital gains will be reinvested for all my fund selections.